 The symptoms of RA are mild initially, but they tend to get worse over time.

 RA is a chronic health condition.
-While it is not possible to cure the disease, people can manage their symptoms and prevent joint damage using different combinations of treatments.
+While it is impossible to cure the disease, people can manage their symptoms and prevent joint damage using different treatments.